gndprx/Arduino-Stepper-NewEncoder/README.md

 ## Known Limitations

+**Use the ATMega branch if you want to use more than 1 encoder and 1 stepper on the same board**

 When using the Arduino Uno, you are limited to only using a single encoder wheel based on the number of available interrupt pins on the board.
 This means you can only control one stepper or you would have to provide a means of switching outputs to manually select additional motors to control with the same wheel.

 I have not tested but upgraindg to an ATMega may allow more than one.
 It's on my future to-do list to try.
 The Mega should support 6 external interrupt pins which means in theory it could handle up to 3 encoder wheels at a time.